coecms/coecms.github.io/posts/2023-03-30-file-expiry-shortcut.md

 ```
 while read uuid a b c d path; do echo $uuid $path; done < <( nci-file-expiry list-quarantined | grep .ice_daily.nc )
 ```
-There are restrictions on using process substitution, however.
+However, there are restrictions on using process substitution.
 The `seek` instruction cannot be used on these "files", meaning that they can't be used in place of structured data (e.g. netCDF).
 For simple things like this though, that isn't relevant.

 This is a lot to remember, so we recommend placing the following in your `~/.bashrc` file:
 ```